-Is 'Westworld' In Outer Space?
-The Show May Have Just Debunked A Major Fan Theory
+'Westworld' May Have Finally Debunked That Major Fan Theory About The Park's Location

 Westworld is a mystery wrapped in an enigma that was thrown inside of a massive maze, and all of that puzzling secrecy is what makes it one of the most theory-heavy shows on the air.
 Fans have come up with a ton of guesses about what the series' next game-changing twist will be, but one of the most prominent theories may have just been debunked by Sunday night's new episode.
 So, is Westworld located in outer space or not?
 The theory may seem out-there, but it actually grew to become a pretty convincing guess about the show's next big reveal... except now it seems less likely.
 Let's go over all the new details.